|

 concerned.

-and on his way to Harrisburg on official business, and stopped over night
+his way to Harrisburg on official business, and stopped over night at the hotel

-being absent.
-It was from a gentleman in Union county, who was at the time
+absent.
+It was from a gentleman in Union county, who was at the time largely

-largely interested in the Underground railroad, recommencing to her care
+interested in the Underground railroad, recommencing to her care the bearer, an

 A Mrs. Tubbs, sister to the gentleman named in the beginning of this